uixbuilder/ClearFunds/README.md

 ## Requirements
 - Xcode 16, iOS 18
 - API key: The API key for access to Transparent REST API has to be set in the "WEB-API-key" environment variable of ClearFunds target.
+> [!WARNING]
+> Only *Sandbox* API keys are supported.

 ## Screenshots
 #### Portrait